Jlorj/HTX_AI_chatbot/README.md

     npm run dev

-Building and Running with Docker
+## Building and Running with Docker

-Create a Dockerfile in the root directory:

-    FROM node:18

-    WORKDIR /app

-    COPY package*.json ./
-    RUN npm install

-    COPY . .

-    EXPOSE 3000

-    CMD [ "npm", "run", "dev" ]

 Build the Docker image: